 The most successful businesses are rarely focused on ‘how can I make the most money possible?’ but are usually shaped around ‘how can I make a difference to the world/this particular problem?’.

 Starting your own business means that you’re not just earning the green stuff while you help someone else build their company.
 It means that you start making a difference in an area that resonates with you right from the start of your career.

 Why Wait to Graduate?

 If you’re reading this while you’re still in college and already have a burning desire to start a business before you leave, the good news is that you don’t need to wait until after graduation to start up.

-The entrepreneurial world is full of examples of people who started their business while they were in still in school – from Bill Gates to Mark Zuckerberg and everyone in between.
+The entrepreneurial world is full of examples of people who started their businesses while they were still in school – from Bill Gates to Mark Zuckerberg and everyone in between.

 Research by the Young Entrepreneur Council and Buzz Marketing found that of 1,000 college students, 36% were side-preneurs – they were already running their own side hustle while still in college.